This post may contain affiliate links. Read my full disclosure policy.

 • 1 medium-sized jalapeño pepper sliced ( 1/2 jalapeno for mild heat) seeds ok

-• 1/4 cup chopped lemongrass
+• 1/4 cup chopped lemongrass, or use lemongrass paste

-• 4 cups veggie or chicken broth or stock
+• 4 cups veggie broth or chicken stock

 • 3/4 teaspoon salt

-• 4 kefir lime leaves (optional)
+• 4 kaffir lime leaves (optional)

-• 1 1/2 cups potato or sweet potato ( optional) diced, see notes.
+• 1 1/2 cups potato or sweet potato (optional) diced, see notes.

 • ——